Govt official's remark angers employees | Politics

 - India

-Amaravati (Andhra Pradesh), Jan 27 (PTI): Employees in Andhra Pradesh got agitated after an advisor (public affairs) to the State government S R K Reddy on Thursday called the leaders of their associations immature.
+(Eds: RPT after edits in para 1) Amaravati (Andhra Pradesh), Jan 27 (PTI): Andhra Pradesh government employees got agitated after an advisor (public affairs) to the government S R K Reddy on Thursday called the leaders of their associations immature.
 This prompted the Finance Department to issue a circular ordering the Treasury officials to draw up this month's salary bills in accordance with the new pay scales.

 The leaders took exception to the advisor’s remark and demanded that it be withdrawn immediately.